 CVE-2026-24218

-NVIDIA DGX OS contains a factory provisioning vulnerability where cloning a base image results in identical SSH host keys being deployed across multiple systems.
+NVIDIA DGX OS contains a vulnerability in the factory provisioning process where cloning a base image results in identical SSH host keys being deployed across multiple systems.

 Executive summary